 Qualitative and Quantitative Data in Website Analysis

 Qualitative and quantitative research is of the utmost importance in web analysis.
-However, when these techniques are mixed, you can learn what people do on your website and why they behave like this.
+However, when these techniques are mixed, learn what people do on website and why they behave like this.
 So let’s differentiate when to use each of the methods and have them mixed.

-For example, you can run quantitative research to analyze big data and detect possible problems.
+Run quantitative research to analyze big data and detect possible problems.
 Web analytics tools like Plerdy collect critical website statistics and display the data in graphs for tracking.
-It allows you to see weak spots and research them in detail with qualitative analysis (e.g., surveys, questionnaires, web forms).
+It allows you to see weak spots and research them with qualitative analysis (e.g., surveys, questionnaires, web forms).
 Plerdy collects statistics and offers popup forms, event tracking, heatmaps, and other qualitative research capabilities.
 This makes analysis super easy.

 How to Conduct Qualitative and Quantitative Research of Your Website with Plerdy